ecdye/zram-config/cvt2f2fs/README.md

 Or discard on mount or fstab will either use standard discard methods or if set via creation it will use the f2fs discard policy but you can turn that off by removing the mount or fstab discard option?

 Anyone who uses f2fs please maybe explain as I will be adopting prob will wait for buster this summer but thought I would post and ask.
-It bugging me that there doesn't seem to be a clear rationale for this.
+Its bugging me that there doesn't seem to be a clear rationale for this.